barmaleii77-hub/PneumoStabSim-Professional/assets/hdr/README.md

 `assets/hdr/hdr_manifest.json` mirrors the HDR panorama list from the technical specification.
 The manifest powers automated checksum validation and should be treated as the source of truth for licensing data.
+Use it to download or validate HDRs even when the repository snapshot contains only metadata.
 The table below summarises the expected files and their primary usage inside PneumoStabSim:

 | File | Resolution | Source | License | Attribution | Primary use |
 | --- | --- | --- | --- | --- | --- |